orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Examples of threats A-DAP can help expose:

-- later alteration of decision records
+- later alteration of decision records;
-- mismatch between explanation and committed record
+- mismatch between explanation and committed record;
-- substitution of outputs
+- substitution of outputs;
-- inconsistent reconstruction
+- inconsistent reconstruction;
-- missing or invalid commitments
+- missing or invalid commitments;
-- unverifiable custody claims
+- unverifiable custody claims;
-- dependency concentration
+- dependency concentration;
-- recovery substitution
+- recovery substitution;
-- evidence revocation
+- evidence revocation;
-- uncontrolled disclosure of sensitive or dangerous payloads
+- uncontrolled disclosure of sensitive or dangerous payloads.

 Examples of threats outside the basic scope:

-- total collusion among all parties
+- total collusion among all parties;
-- compromised hardware root of trust
+- compromised hardware root of trust;
-- malicious timestamp authority
+- malicious timestamp authority;
-- false data at origin
+- false data at origin;
-- lawful but unfair decision logic
+- lawful but unfair decision logic;
-- incorrect model design
+- incorrect model design;
-- institutional refusal to act on evidence
+- institutional refusal to act on evidence.

 A-DAP does not eliminate trust.